 Library Objective: Make purposeful and frequent communication through various media—videos help tell stories.

 An Action Plan is the short-term part of strategic planning and details how to reach the Goals.
 It prioritizes tasks needed to reach each objective, and identifies who will do what by a certain deadline—in other words, it organizes time, materials, and personnel.
 My Action Plan lists my 4 School Library goals and objectives and under each objective lists the Action Steps that I’ll take during the current school year.
-I limit myself to just 1 or 2 Action Steps for each Goal/Objective, otherwise I can’t complete them all (not good for evaluation at the end of the school year!).
+I limit myself to just 1 or 2 Action Steps for each Goal/Objective, otherwise I can’t complete them all, which frustrates me and affects my year-end evaluation.
 To stay on track all year, I enter Action Step Task Details on my Library TO DO list, and when I complete something I open up the Action Plan and record the date.

 Each year I change Action Steps (and sometimes an Objective) to add new tasks, and at the end of the 3rd year of the plan, I spend more time developing the next 3-year plan.
 I give a print version of my Action Plan to my principal at the beginning of the school year and submit an updated print version—with accomplishments—just before my evaluation at the end of the school year.